Berumondo/Volgarr-autosplitter/README.md

 # Volgarr-autosplitter
-auto starts / resets / split at every screen
+auto starts / resets / split at every screen.
-IGT currently not supported (timer does pause when in the treasure room)
+IGT currently not supported (timer does pause when in the treasure room).